You are here

 DROP rule when we want to have fast response time for immediate elimination of traffic.

-The script block_galera_node.sh has to be hooked as before into the
+The script block_galera_node.sh (newest version can be found in actual MyEnv) has to be hooked as before into the

 wsrep_notify_cmd variable and an additional